First-principles study the structural, magnetic, optical properties and doping effect in chromium arsenide: Conclusion

 \section{Conclusion}

-First-principles calculations using density-functional theory have been performed to study the structural, magnetic and electronic structure properties of CrAs in six different crystal structure.Accurate structure parameters, lattice, bulk modulus were calculated.
-It was found from total-energy calculation that the FM state is energetically favorable for RS-type, CC-type, ZB-type,and WZ-type structure, AFM state for NA-type and MP-type structure.
-The density of states shows HM behavior in ZB-type and WZ-type structures.
-A band gap was found for spin-down electron, which is the signature of HM behavior for RS-type CrAs with expanded lattice.
-We also confirmed the bulk ground state, an orthorhombic MP-type structure with AFM spin order.
-The density of states shows AFM state metallic behavior in both MP-type and NA-type structures.
-The results regarding structural parameters and magnetic properties agrees well with experimental data and other theoretical works.
-We hope our results to stimulate further interest in both theoretical and experimental research in the binary compound CrAs.
+We adopted the first-principles calculations to study the structural, magnetic, optical properties, and doping effect in CrAs system with different structures.
+It was found that the FM state is energetically favorable for RS-type, CC-type, ZB-type, and WZ-type structure, while AFM state is energetically favorable for NA-type and MP-type structure.
+MP-type structure in AFM state is the ground-state structure for CrAs.
+The density of states show that ZB-type and WZ-type structures exhibit HM behavior with a band gap in spin-down channel.
+RS-type and CC-type CrAs is not HM and has a large and small spin-polarization at the Fermi level, respectively.
+The optical properties show that the NA-type has a higher absorption coefficient and reflectivity in the infrared region at all the axis.
+NA-type and MP-type have high absorption coefficients and reflectivity in the ultraviolet region along the a-axis.
+WZ-type and ZB-type have small absorption coefficients in the visible light region.
+At last, we found that Ti-doped CrAs occur a structural phase transition from MP-type to NA-type structure at a doping concentration of about $x=0.12$.
+The Te-doped CrAs can maintain the structure and exhibit an AFM-to-FM phase transition at a doping concentration of about $x=0.5$.
+We hope our results can stimulate further interest in both theoretical and experimental research in the binary compound CrAs.